2 shot, killed in convenience store armed robbery in Denmark, SC; grandmother says gun violence must stop

 Following this recent incident, a renewed call for putting feet to the pavement to start a neighborhood watch.

 “Denmark doesn’t have any place for these kids or anything for these kids to do.
-There’s no boys and girls club does nothing.
+There’s no Boys and Girls Club, nothing.
 So these kids had just, just left doing absolutely nothing,” Billinghurst said.

-As for the incident at Po Boys, the Bamberg County Coroner is not releasing the identities of the victims until next-of-kin has been notified and the bodies positively identified.
+As for the incident at Po Boys, the Bamberg County Coroner has not released the identities of the victims yet.
 The bodies are being taken to Newberry, South Carolina for autopsies.

 State police are investigating at the request of the Denmark Police Department.